The Layoff Lady

 Leverage Basic Self Care

-When everything feels hard, taking care of yourself needs to be one of your top priorities.
+When everything feels hard, taking care of yourself needs to be your top priority.
 Here are a few quick and easy ideas to make you feel almost instantly better:

 • Breathe.